dmmnjaws/SEC-2019-2020/README.md

 Extra:

-- if you want to remove the application state go to the Client/data and Server/date and erase the state files;
+- if you want to remove the application state go the Server/date and erase the state files;

 - if you want to have more clients you will need to generate new keys in Client/data/keys and paste the key's certificate, on the server's keys directory Server/data/keys.
 The commands to create the keys are the following:

-    1 - gerar private key e certificado
+1    1 - gerar private key e certificado

     -> openssl req -newkey rsa:2048 -nodes -passout pass:clientXpassword -keyout clientX_private_key.key -x509 -days 365 -out            clientX_certificate.crt